TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 - Categories: `TIS`, `CREATIVE`

+## spawnLeaderZombieProbably

+When spawning zombies, override the probability of spawning a leader zombie

+A leader zombie can call for reinforcements, has higher max health, and can break doors

+Set it to `-1` to disable the rule and use vanilla logic

+- Type: `double`
+- Default value: `-1`
+- Suggested options: `-1`, `0`, `0.5`, `1`
+- Categories: `TIS`, `CREATIVE`

 ## speedTestCommandMaxTestSize

 The max test size in MiB when using the `/speedtest` command for network speed test